 On this wide-ranging course you’ll learn how networks work.
 How computers are built.
 And how messages are relayed across networks, using computers.

-All students will power through these six modules in their first year, with progress assessed through a mixture of coursework and exams:
+All students will power through these five modules during the coursae, with progress assessed through a mixture of coursework and exams:

 In today’s session we’ll be covering cyber security – one of the greatest threats to modern times.

 You’ll doubtless have heard about more than one high-profile data breach, conducted by a nefarious code warrior.

 We’ll give you a sneak peek.
 Cyber attacks expose, disable, alter, steal or destroy information – or assume control of computers or networks.

 There are three kinds of cyber attacker.
 Cyber criminals – anyone who commits crime using computers.
 Hacktivists are cyber criminals, but bring down servers or destroy information under the veil of a just cause.
 And script kiddies use others’ code to commit online crime.

 Cyber crime happens in many different ways.
 A virus might bring down your network after you forgot to update your security application.
 The Wannacry malware attack of 2017 brought down many parts of the NHS’ digital systems after exploiting out-of-date software.

 Cyber Security is one module you’ll study during your first year of Information Technology at Xaverian College.